-The climate and the environment in Virginia changed at the end of the last ice age.
+The climate and the environment in Virginia changed at the end of the last Ice Age, 18,000 years ago.
 Native Americans responded by changing their technology for hunting, placing smaller points on their spears and hunting smaller game as the large mammals disappeared and deciduous forest expanded to cover Virginia.
 That shift in Native American culture is defined today by archeologists as the shift from Paleo-Indian to Archaic.

 The shift from Archaic to Woodland is also defined by new technology and new patterns of behavior.
 The Woodland label marks a distinctive evolution in Native American culture that evolved from internal reasons.
-The cultural change probably was not triggered by a major shift in climate - in contrast to the change between Paleo-Indian and Archaic periods.
+That cultural change probably was not triggered by a major shift in climate, in contrast to the change between Paleo-Indian and Archaic periods.

-Generally in Virginia, the post-Archaic, pre-European contact phase from 1200BC to 1600AD is considered to be the Woodland Period.
-Agriculture gradually replaced more and more of the hunting and gathering practices, and groups of people began to occupy houses in one location for a longer part of the year - presumably between the time crops were planted and harvested.
+Agriculture gradually replaced more and more of the hunting and gathering practices.
+Groups of people began to occupy houses in one location for a longer part of the year - presumably between the time crops were planted and harvested.

 People on more-sedentary communities began to use pottery.
-Pottery and its precursor, soapstone bowls facilitating cooking of food directly in the fire vs. putting hot stones into skin/bark sacks.
-(Clay pots were far easier to carry and replace than the other option for direct-in-the-fire cooking: soapstone bowls.)
+Pottery and its precursor, soapstone bowls facilitating cooking of food directly in the fire rather than putting hot stones into skin/bark sacks.
+Clay pots were fragile, not suitable for carrying on long hunting expeditions.

 The bow-and-arrow (with smaller stone points that can legitimately be called "arrowheads") replaced the spear and atl-atl, the "throwing sticks" of the Archaic period.

-We know little about the earliest Woodland Virginians, since they left no written records; cultural diffusion never brought the writing invented by the Maya to people living north of Mexico.
-Through archeology, we can discover that they preferred the same locations as later emigrants from Europe - river bottoms where crops could be grown on flat, fertile ground.
+The Woodland Virginians left no written records; cultural diffusion never brought the writing invented by the Maya to people living north of Mexico.
+Through archeology, we know the Native Americans in Virginia after 1000BCE preferred the same locations as later emigrants from Europe - river bottoms where crops could be grown on flat, fertile ground.

 Little evidence of their lifestyle has been protected from later disturbance in the fields that were plowed by late-arriving English, Scotch, and German settlers.
 Even isolated shelters in the mountains have been used by modern day hunters and hikers, disturbing the archeological evidence and contaminating sites with modern charcoal.